Vivekthakur02/ADIDAS-AG-VALUATION/README.md

 ---

-💡 Basic Concept — FCFF vs CCF Valuation
+# Method 2: CCF Valuation

 Both FCFF (Free Cash Flow to Firm) and CCF (Capital Cash Flow) methods are used to value the entire firm, but they treat the tax benefit from debt differently.